 - Share lending: Public’s clearing firm, Apex, can lend your shares to investors or institutions that want to borrow them.
 These parties pay interest for borrowing the shares, which is split between Public and its clearing firm.
 (Share lending doesn’t impact your stock ownership)

-Socially Responsible Investing with Public
+Green Investing with Public

 - Plant-Based Movement: companies innovating & investing in plant-based food for a better-tasting and greener future